 The second measure of voting behavior used in this essay is the incumbent' s support for the Contract with America as measured by member votes on a dozen bills in 1995 containing Contract with America provisions, including the constitutional balanced budget amendment, regulatory reform, term limits, the balanced budget package of tax and spending cuts, Clean Water Act revisions, and welfare reform.

-The results using Contract with America votes are displayed in table 6.
-These results are essentially the same as those using ADA scores (see table 5) and are decidedly different from our earlier results for Democrats in 1994.
+These results are essentially the same as those using ADA scores and are decidedly different from our earlier results for Democrats in 1994.
 Although Republicans with only moderate support for the Contract with America have marginally higher reelection rates than those with perfect support, the difference is not statistically significant.

 Our sophisticated empirical analysis confirms these conclusions.
 The detailed results of this analysis are presented in the appendix.
 Briefly, using a maximum likelihood statistical method similar to regression analysis, we estimated the impact of voting behavior on the